• Home

 Although the holy grail of a single AI law globally is yet to be found, a quilt of regional and national laws is emerging, putting the onus on companies to be more vigilant and engage in focused planning to comply with the law.

-The EU AI Act contributes to the world’s first comprehensive framework, taking a risk based approach.
+The EU AI Act contributes to the world’s first complete framework, taking a risk based approach.
 Organisations deploying “high risk” AI systems – such as in medical devices, recruitment and credit scoring – will need to meet strict obligations for risk management, data governance and transparency and human oversight, including a requirement for both mandatory registration and CE marking.

 Adherence to these rules will be important to prevent the imposition of heavy fines and the excluding of them from the EU market.